StringManolo/orb/README.md

 ```

 ### Package Configuration (orb.config)
-Packages must include an `orb.config` file at the repository root:
+Packages must include an `orb.config` file at the repository root (only main or master branchs):

 ```bash
 type='package'